How running can help people with PTSD

 The founder of PTSD UK found that she couldn’t go out running alone due to hypervigilance, so looked at alternatives, ‘I felt that I needed to get rid of the adrenaline coursing through my body – it was so electric and overwhelming – so I joined a gym.
 On the days I felt strong enough to get to the gym, I did the ‘safe’ classes – aqua-aerobics and dance aerobics – they consisted of me and lots of lovely retired ladies, so I felt safer than being out and about running on my own.
 It really helped me ‘use up’ that adrenaline, and I felt much better that day’.

-As these examples have shown, running can be a holistic and effective non-pharmacological therapeutic option, but it’s important to note, that while choosing your PTSD recovery path you need to address both the symptoms and the underlying condition.
-NICE guidance updated in 2018 recommends the use of trauma focused psychological treatments for Post Traumatic Stress Disorder in adults, specifically the use of Eye Movement Desensitisation Reprocessing (EMDR) and trauma focused cognitive behavioural therapy (CBT).
+As these examples have shown, running can be a holistic and effective non-pharmacological therapeutic option, but it’s important to note, that while choosing your PTSD or C-PTSD recovery path you need to address both the symptoms and the underlying condition.
+NICE guidance updated in 2018 recommends the use of trauma focused psychological treatments for PTSD and C-PTSD, specifically the use of Eye Movement Desensitisation Reprocessing (EMDR) and trauma focused cognitive behavioural therapy (CBT).

 Please remember, these aren’t meant to be medical recommendations, but they’re tactics that have worked for others and might work for you, too.
 Be sure to work with a professional to find the best methods for you.

 Hello!
 Did you find this information useful?

 Please consider supporting PTSD UK with a donation to enable us to provide more information & resources to help us to support everyone affected by PTSD, no matter the trauma that caused it